Psychology Internship Program

 Our brochure is available on our webpage and provides comprehensive information about our program.

-Applicants will be notified by December 15, 2022 that they are invited, or not invited, for an interview.
+Applicants will be notified by December 15th, 2023 regarding whether or not they are invited for an interview.

-The complete application package must be available on or before November 1, 2022.
-Please refer to the link on our home page titled "Application Information".
+The complete application package must be available on or before November 1, 2023.
+Please refer to the link on our home page titled "Application Information" for details.

 Katherine Meyers, Ph.D.